 Were the headlines screaming about capital gains and inheritance tax?
 How about pension tax relief and fuel duty?
 Or national insurance and the British ISA?
 Perhaps even VAT on school fees or measures affecting non-doms?
 And what about a wealth tax?

-Whatever the contents of the red box, Les will be on hand to offer his thoughts and insights, and answer your questions and explore ideas that you raise in the chat.
+Les was on hand to offer his thoughts and insights, and address lots of questions and comments posted by paraplanners in the Chat.

-So will it have turned out to be one of the most consequential Budgets of recent years, more of a ‘pitch-rolling’ statement in preparation for future measures, or something else altogether?
+So did it turn out to be one of the most consequential Budgets of recent years?
+Was it more of a ‘pitch-rolling’ statement in preparation for future measures?
+Or something else altogether?

-Save your spot and find out.
+Tune in and find out.

 After all, it’s an area of advice that is coming under some significant regulatory attention.
 Because not only is it the subject of a thematic review but the arrival of The Consumer Duty has also turned the spotlight on the suitability of advice too.